mitchell-reynolds/mitchell-reynolds.github.io/_posts/2021-4-26-Cartesian-World-Models.md

 - **Environment-based consequential agents** assign utility to _environmental states_.
 Most traditional agents are of this type.
 Examples include [the Stamp Collector](http://mindingourway.com/the-stamp-collector/), a paperclip maximizer, and some humans, e.g., utilitarians that do not value themselves.
 - **Internal-based consequential agents** assign utility to different _internal states_.
 Very few "natural" agents are of this type.
 Examples include meditation bot, which cares only about inner peace, happiness bot, which cares only about being happy, and some humans, e.g., those that only value their pleasure.
 - **Observation-based consequential agents** assign utility to different _observations_.
-Many toy agents have bijective $\text{observe}$ functions and could be either observation-based or environment-based.
+Many toy agents have bijective $$\text{observe}$$ functions and could be either observation-based or environment-based.
 Examples include virtual reality bot, which wants to build itself a perfect VR environment, video game agents that value the observation of the score, and some humans, e.g., those that would enter the [experience machine](https://www.wikiwand.com/en/Experience_machine).
 - **Action-based consequential agents** assign utility to different _actions_.
 Very few "natural" agents are of this type.
 Examples include twitch bot, which just wants to twitch, ditto bot, which wants to do whatever it did previously, and some types of humans, e.g., deontologists.[^action]

 [^action]: There is dependence on the action space's representation.
 If the action space is muscle movements, deontologists have utility functions over internal states and actions; they disprefer flexing their index finger if they have the memory of holding a gun pointing at another person.
 However, if the action space is high-level descriptions like "kill someone," deontologists are action-based consequential agents.